|

 Welcome

-to Dr. Arthur N. Popper's Laboratory of Aquatic Bioacoustics
+to Dr. Arthur N. Popper's

-The Aquatic Bioacoustics
+Laboratory of Aquatic Bioacoustics

-aquatic organisms.
-Most work in the laboratory focuses on fishes,
+work focuses on fishes,

 although studies have been done with other non-mammalian vertebrates.